 This is a long post as the changes fundamentally changed how we work with consumers.

 The new rules, or procedure, has change the information we give consumers, hopefully making things a little clearer.
 Which is a positive change in my opinion.
-The big change for consumer is when and how we provide that information, plus the elimination of dual agency, where a realtor represents both the buyer and sell.
+The big change for consumer is when and how we provide that information, plus the elimination of dual agency, where a realtor represents both the buyer and seller.
 This has not been well received by some and I comment on it further at the end of this blog.

 The reasons for the changes are threefold.